 Alissa is a student at Duke University pursuing a triple degree in Visual & Media Studies, Markets & Management, and Theater Studies.
 She has appeared in over 30 stage productions, in addition to commercials, television shows, movies, and her work as a former Ford model.
 Credits include: An American Girls Revue (Molly/Kit/Kirsten: West Coast premiere), Parade (Mary Phagan: Los Angeles premiere), Bye Bye Birdie in concert (dir.
 Jason Alexander), Night of the Hunter (World premiere, dir.
 John Bowab), and Romeo and Juliet (Juliet: Francis Ford Coppola Winery).
 In addition to performing, Alissa has worked as a leading national teen Alzheimer's advocate.
 Her work can be seen through HBO’s Emmy-winning documentary The Alzheimer’s Project: Grandpa Do You Know Who I Am?
 With Maria Shriver, the TV show Young Icons, and her essay published in The Shriver Report and Alzheimer’s in America books.
-Alissa has received several accolades for her work including the Coca-Cola Scholar, Nordstrom Scholar, Young Icon, and Duke University WomC National Impact awards, and hopes to pursue a career in television.
+Alissa has received several accolades for her work including the Coca-Cola Scholar, Nordstrom Scholar, Young Icon, and Duke University WomC National Impact awards, and hopes to pursue a career in media and marketing.